International AI Safety Report

-The First Independent International AI Safety Report was published on 29 January 2025.
-The report assesses a wide range of risks posed by general-purpose AI and how to mitigate against them.
+The International AI Safety Report is a report on the scientific state of research relevant to AI safety.
+It was published on 29 January 2025.
+The report assesses a wide range of risks posed by general-purpose AI and how to mitigate them.
 The report was commissioned by the 30 nations attending the 2023 AI Safety Summit at Bletchley Park in the United Kingdom, in order to inform discussion at the 2025 AI Action Summit in Paris, France.
 The report was published by a cohort of 96 artificial intelligence experts led by Canadian machine learning pioneer Yoshua Bengio, often referred to as one of the "godfathers" of AI.

-In October 2025, a “Key Update” was published, outlining the implications of capability advances in reasoning language models and presenting new evidence of challenges in monitoring and controllability.
+In October 2025, a "Key Update" was published, outlining the implications of capability advances in reasoning language models and presenting new evidence of challenges in monitoring and controllability.

+The second full edition of the report was released on 3 February 2026 in advance of the AI Impact Summit.

 Capabilities of AI

-In examining the what general-purpose AI can do, the report recognised that its capabilities have increased rapidly, and that the pace of further advancements may range from slow to extremely rapid.
-Policymakers thus face an "evidence dilemma": on the one hand, introducing mitigation measures before there is clear evidence or a risk could lead to ineffective or unnecessary mitigations.
+In examining what general-purpose AI can do, the report recognised that its capabilities have increased rapidly, and that the pace of further advancements may range from slow to extremely rapid.
+Policymakers thus face an "evidence dilemma": on the one hand, introducing mitigation measures before there is clear evidence of a risk could lead to ineffective or unnecessary mitigations.
 On the other hand, waiting until there is clear evidence could leave society unprepared or even make mitigation impossible.